gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/global_contexts/LocaleContext.md

 `string` country_code: Case sensitive ISO 3166-1 alpha-2 country code.
 E.g. US, NL, FR, DE, IT, etc.
 `string` id: A unique string identifier to be combined with the Context Type (`_type`) for Context instance uniqueness.
-`discriminator` _type: A string literal used during serialization.
-Should always match the Context interface name.

 :::info setting of properties
 The tracker can automatically set the `id` when using the official Plugin.
 On manual creation, `id` must be provided.